Chart Color Schemes

 Gympie - North faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 12.0%, substantially below the Australian average of 30.4%.
-This represents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 8.7%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.5%).
-Trade and technical skills are prominent, with 42.2% of residents aged 15+ holding vocational credentials – advanced diplomas (9.1%) and certificates (33.1%).
+The area's university qualification rate is 12.0%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 8.7%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.5%).
+Vocational credentials are prevalent, with 42.2% of residents aged 15+ holding them, including advanced diplomas (9.1%) and certificates (33.1%).
+Educational participation is high, with 27.0% of residents currently enrolled in formal education, comprising 10.2% in primary, 9.2% in secondary, and 2.5% in tertiary education.

 Frequently Asked Questions - Education